DragonFly On-Line Manual Pages

 These functions are thread-safe since libcurl 7.84.0 if

-curl_version_info(3) has the CURL_VERSION_THREADSAFE feature bit
+curl_version_info(3) has the CURL_VERSION_THREADSAFE feature bit set

-set (most platforms).
+(most platforms).

-If these functions are not thread-safe and you are using libcurl
+If these functions are not thread-safe and you are using libcurl with

-you call curl_global_init(3) or curl_global_init_mem(3) to
+curl_global_init(3) or curl_global_init_mem(3) to explicitly initialize

-explicitly initialize the library and its dependents, rather
+the library and its dependents, rather than rely on the "lazy" fail-

-place the first time curl_easy_init(3) is called.
-For an in-
+safe initialization that takes place the first time curl_easy_init(3)

-depth explanation refer to libcurl(3) section GLOBAL CONSTANTS.
+is called.
+For an in-depth explanation refer to libcurl(3) section

 Memory functions

-These functions, provided either by your operating system or
+These functions, provided either by your operating system or your own

-curl_global_init_mem(3) to set your own replacement memory
+to set your own replacement memory functions.

 Non-safe functions